ibm-cloud-docs/power-iaas/creating-power-virtual-server.md

 | Linux for SAP (HANA)| Provision of VM without boot volume is not supported|
 | Linux for SAP (NetWeaver)| Provision of VM without boot volume is not supported|
 | Client supplied subscriptions | Provision of VM without boot volume is not supported for these OSs |
-{: caption="Table 3.
-Provision of VMs without boot volume based on the OS selection." caption-side="top"}
+{: caption="Provision of VMs without boot volume based on the OS selection." caption-side="top"}

 When you select the **Deploy empty virtual server instance** checkbox, you can provision a VM without a boot image and boot volume.
 Review the following table to understand how the selection of the **Deploy empty virtual server instance** checkbox works along with the provisioning of the large quantity of data volumes: